DistributedCollective/zero/README.md

 The protocol thus directly compensates liquidators for their gas costs, to incentivize prompt liquidations in both normal and extreme periods of high gas prices.
 Liquidators should be confident that they will at least break even by making liquidation transactions.

 Gas compensation is paid in a mix of ZUSD and RBTC.
-While the RBTC is taken from the liquidated Line of Credit , the ZUSD is provided by the borrower.
+While the RBTC is taken from the liquidated Line of Credit, the ZUSD is provided by the borrower.
 When a borrower first issues debt, some ZUSD is reserved as a Liquidation Reserve.
-A liquidation transaction thus draws RBTC from the Line(s) of Credit it liquidates, and sends the both the reserved ZUSD and the compensation in RBTC to the caller, and liquidates the remainder.
+A liquidation transaction thus draws RBTC from the Line(s) of Credit it liquidates, and sends both the reserved ZUSD and the compensation in RBTC to the caller, and liquidates the remainder.

 When a liquidation transaction liquidates multiple Lines of Credit, each Line of Credit contributes ZUSD and RBTC towards the total compensation for the transaction.